iposelag/Pose-Lagoa_et_al_SBEACD/README.md

     Omnipath requires internet connection.
 Moreover, each expansion will run the required seed list first, and then, compute the expansion.

-⚠️It is still pending the integration of the Differential Expression Analysis and the expansion made with GUILDify.
+⚠️The list of differentially expressed genes should be provided in advance.
+Moreover, the expansion with GUILDify should be done with http://sbi.imim.es/web/GUILDify.php

 ### 2. Classification performance